 Can you prune just one side of a tree?

-At times this is also done to prevent branches from overhanging into a neighbour’s property or over the adjacent roads.
+At times this is also done to prevent branches from overhanging into a neighbor’s property or over the adjacent roads.

 However one sided pruning has many challenges and it can affect the structural strength of the trees.